CodeSample15/Squiggly/README.md

 ## Build/Run instructions:

+> Important: In order to compile for Windows, you must have the OpenCV library installed on your device.
+If you don't, you can find the instructions [here](https://youtu.be/m9HBM1m_EMU)

 * From the root directory of the project, create build folder: `mkdir build && cd build`
 * Run cmake: `cmake -G "Unix Makefiles" ../`
 * Build the project: `make`